MultiSafepay/docs/content/point-of-sale/smartPOS-features.md

 2. To display the confirmation screen for a fixed amount of time, select the seconds from the dropdown.
 This is the timeout of the "Completed" page.
 If you select *disabled*, there is no automatic timeout, and you will need to press *Close Order* to close the confirmation screen and return to your own application.

-Note: This applies to both cloud mode and native application setups.
+**⚠️ Note:** This applies to both cloud mode and native application setups.

 ## How to change the PIN code